varunreddy1268/Oh-My-Natural/README.md

 ## Description of Problem

-[Add detailed description of the problem statement here.]

 ## Motivation 💪

 - Farming is a cornerstone of a country's economic growth, especially in nations like India where a significant portion of the population relies on agriculture for their livelihoods.